Predicting Tactical Solutions to Operational Planning Problems under Imperfect Information: Methodology

-\begin{enumerate} \item{} The full dataset is divided at random between training, validation and test sets. \item{} Parameters of all candidate models are tuned on the training set. \item{} Performances of trained models are assessed and compared based on the validation set. \item{} Additional data is generated and processed if performance on validation set is unsatisfactory. \item{} The model achieving the lowest error measured on the validation set is retained. \item{} The model performance is finally evaluated on the testing set. \item{} Provided the selected model demonstrates sufficient accuracy, it is used as a high speed, low marginal cost predictor for the synthesized solution of any problem instance. \end{enumerate}
+\begin{enumerate} \item{} The full dataset is divided at random between training, validation and test sets. \item{} Training and validation loss functions are selected. \item{} Parameters of candidate models are tuned through minimization of average training loss, i.e. empirical risk, over training set. \item{} Performances of trained candidate models are assessed and compared based on average validation loss, i.e. generalization error, measured over the validation set. \item{} Additional data is generated and processed if the performance on the validation set is unsatisfactory. \item{} The model achieving the lowest generalization error over the validation set is retained. \item{} The model performance is finally evaluated based on the average validation loss, measured over the test set. \item{} Provided the selected model demonstrates sufficient accuracy, it is used as a high speed, low marginal cost, on-demand predictor for the operational solution of any problem instance. \end{enumerate}

-Additional challenges arise when the input vector available at the time of prediction is not equal to the full vector of input features, that is, $\widetilde{\textbf{x}} \neq \widetilde{\textbf{x}}_{\text{av}}$.
-This is the case when dealing with inputs whose values are imperfectly known at the time of prediction.
-This issue is addressed in the next sections.
+Additional challenges arise when the input vector available at the time of prediction is not equal to the full vector of input features, that is, whenever ${\textbf{x}} \neq {\textbf{x}}_{\text{a}}$.
+Those issues are addressed in the next section.
+However, the ML algorithm above remains essentially unchanged since the treatment of the stochasticity in ${\textbf{x}}_{\text{u}}$ with ML hinges on the particular definition of the input-output data pairs that are supplied to ML.

-\subsection{Aggregation and subselection}
+\subsection{Aggregation and Subselection}

-The operations of aggregation and subselection can address a lack of information as well as reduce the complexity of information collection and processing in regard to the input features.
-On the one hand, it is critical to account for missing or insufficient information, in our application, regarding container weights at the time of prediction.
-On the other hand, it can be useful to reduce the scope of analysis, either for theoretical (e.g., reduce the complexity of the original optimization problem or of the ML approximators) or computational (reduce the resources required for computing the exact solutions of the optimization problem or training the ML approximators) convenience.
-In our application, the latter is achieved by restricting the scope of analysis to subsets of railcar types and container lengths and by limiting the numbers of containers and railcars.